How to start a blog

 Next (and almost final) step, is to design your blog!
 And this is where it gets fun – and hard!
 If you’ve chosen a paid option, you’ll get a lot of free WordPress themes to choose from, and even more paid ones.
 It can take a lot of time to browse through them and decide on a design for your blog.
 Remember you can always change it.
 I chose to buy a theme already from the beginning, since I didn’t fully like any of the paid ones, and I thought that now I had already invested in buying the domain, I might as well go all the way.

 WordPress makes it super easy to just change your blog theme with a few clicks, so don’t worry about getting to tired of your theme.
 Remember to choose a theme that fits your niche – it wouldn’t make any sense to choose a food related theme, if your blog is about travel, right?
-And then make sure it’s easy to navigate and isn’t ugly, since this will say a lot.
+And then make sure it’s easy to navigate and is professional looking, since this will say a lot.

 It’s not a coincidence that my blog looks like this.
-Every single detail, such as fonts, sizes and colours, is because of the theme I’ve bought.
-You can also choose if you want your home page to be one highlighted blog post or show them all.
+Every single detail, such as fonts, sizes and colours, is my own design.

 So, to help you get started, I want to list some of the plugins for WordPress, that you’re gonna need.
+If you are on a Wix site, you won't be needing to install plugins, as all features you need are included on Wix.
 A plugin is like an extra little thing – kinda like an app, that you can install, that will take care of something on your blog for you.
 You download a plugin from something like an App Store, and then activate the ones you want to use.
 Does it make sense?
 Let me list them, and let’s see if they help.

 Monster Insights is a plugin, that analyses your traffic to your blog.
 It does not come “automatically” when you buy a website.
 You can also use Google Analytics, but you have to put in some codes to make that work, so if you’re not strong in that, Monster Insights is easier.
 It shows you the everything you need to know, like your visitors demographics, along with which post and source is most popular.